oleg-py/blog/_posts/2018-04-25-better-logging-monix-1.md

 ---
 layout: post
-title: Better logging with Monix 3 - MDC
+title: "Better logging with Monix 3, part 1: MDC"
 ---

+# Better logging with Monix 3, part 1: MDC
 ### Problem:
 I want to figure out which log entries belong to which request.